Beatport: 2016–present: SFX re-organization, LiveStyle

 In May 2019, Beatport announced two new subscription services tailored towards professional DJs: Beatport Link is a streaming service allowing music from the platform's library to be streamed directly into supported DJ software.
-Pioneer DJ served as a launch partner, offering integration through its newly-developed mobile app WeDJ, and announcing that Rekordbox would support Link later in the year.
+Pioneer DJ served as a launch partner, offering integration through its newly developed mobile app WeDJ, and announcing that Rekordbox would support Link later in the year.
 Beatport also announced Beatport Cloud, which features full track playback, a management interface, and unlimited redownloads of purchased songs.
+In March 2021, Beatport launched a web-based DJ application known as Beatport DJ for Link subscribers, which offers support for Bluetooth and USB-based DJ controllers from major manufacturers.

+Beatport stated that it had sold approximately 25.5 million songs in 2022, which accounted for approximately 12% of worldwide digital music sales.
+While the International Federation of the Phonographic Industry (IFPI) estimated in a 2023 report that global revenue from digital music sales had declined by 43.75% due to increased use of consumer-oriented music streaming services, Beatport had an increase of 35% over the same period, due primarily to its targeting of a captive market of DJs.
+At the same time, its streaming services had increased by 60% in the past two years.
+CEO Robb McDaniels cited familiarity with the streaming model among its customers, as well as a decision to lower the prices of its music downloads amid the onset of the COVID-19 pandemic in order to attract new and returning users.

-In May 2022, it was announced Beatport had acquired the music discovery portal, LabelRadar.
+In May 2022, Beatport acquired the music discovery portal LabelRadar.

-In February 2023, it was announced Beatport had acquired a majority stake in International Music Summit (IMS) held in Ibiza.
+In February 2023, it was announced that Beatport had acquired a majority stake in International Music Summit in Ibiza.